Woodcarving is a gratifying art that asks for much expertise and time to be excellent.

 You can either buy them or, better yet, carve them with your own hands.

 A Dremel tool is perfect for carving spoons and other kitchen utensils.
-Just make sure to use a softer wood like basswood or butternut so that it’s gentle on dishes.
+Just make sure to use a softer wood like basswood or butternut so it’s gentle on dishes.

 And also, consider seasoning them with a food-grade oil before using them.